semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 ```

 **Test**: this is the last block in the pipeline.
 It runs some tests on
-the young canary.
-Combining `kubectl get pod` and `kubectl exec` we can
+the canary.
+Combining `kubectl get pod` and `kubectl exec`, we can run
-run commands inside the pod.
+commands inside the pod.

 ``` yaml
 . . .